-For information about the current agent config (AgentConfig), see either the SNMP application part of the reference manual or the Configuring the application chapter of the SNMP user's guide.
+For information about the current agent config (AgentConfig), see the Configuring the application chapter of the SNMP user's guide.

 '''

 restart_worker() -> void()

 restart_worker(Agent) -> void()

 Types:

-Agent = pid() | atom()

 '''

 Restart the worker process of a multi-threaded agent.

 This is a utility function, that can be useful when e.g. debugging instrumentation functions.